MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Remove-Job.md

 ```

 ### -Confirm

-Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before `Remove-Job` is run.

 ```yaml
 Type: SwitchParameter